tkofb/ratem/README.md

 # ratem
-a rating algorithm based on the stock predictions of twitter users.
+a rating algorithm based on the stock predictions of reddit users.

 ### installation process

-pip install playwright jmespath scrapfly-sdk
+make an app in the reddit developer portal

-playwright install
+install praw